oskarihakamies/IDS-project/How-To-Install.md

 19. You can also test the system using ```tcpreplay``` and a portscan PCAP file from Practical Packet Analysis.
 Instructions for this will be added soon. https://github.com/markofu/pcaps/blob/master/PracticalPacketAnalysis/ppa-capture-files/portscan.pcap.

+## Task for the lesson - shoot a packet with tcpreplay - analyze

 ## Instructions for tcpreplay